Meet Sprout - the Modern Indoor Planter which automatically waters your plants, herbs, vegetables, etc and will revolutionize your gardening game.

 The 7805 regulates the supply voltage and reduces it to a constant 5V making it suitable to run the Arduino & Soil Moisture Sensor.

 The MOSFET acts as a switch which is controlled by the Arduino.
 We use the MOSFET since the Arduino cannot directly power the DC Pump.
 The resistor connected to the gate of the MOSFET prevents the MOSFET from getting damaged.
 The flyback diode connected across the pump provides a path for dissipation of stored energy when the pump is switched off.
+The Anode of the Diode is connected to the Drain of the MOSFET.
+The Cathode of the Diode is connected to the 9V supply rail.
+The Source of the Diode is connected to GND.

 Uses Serial Communication to transfer data between the Arduino and your Smartphone.